 Despite the price differential, increasing competition over water has still caused a prohibitive increase in irrigation costs for many farmers.
 According to Kent Peppler, President of the Rocky Mountain Farmers Union, county officials traditionally sell excess portions of their Colorado River water allotment at auction.
 In a normal year Peppler would pay been $9 to $100 for an acre-foot of water at these auctions.
 At present, however, there is no way he can compete with energy companies paying $1,200 to $2,900 per acre-foot.
 Thus he has made the tough decision to fallow some of his corn fields because he can’t afford to irrigate the land for the full growing season.

 In South Texas, which has also been declared a drought disaster area by the USDA, fracking is draining nearly 100% of the new inflow to the Carrizo-Wilcox Aquifer – according to Ron Green of the Southwest Research Institute.
 In June the West Texas town of Barnhart, with a population of 200, ran out of water.
 The city’s well simply stopped pumping enough water to keep up with demand.
 The town had to turn to another well, drilled in the 1900s, which yields water deemed unfit for consumption unless boiled.

 Photo credit: Justin Woolford

-Posted by Dr Stuart Jeanne Bramhall on July 7, 2013, With 2067 Reads Filed under Corruption, Government & Politics.
+Posted by Dr Stuart Jeanne Bramhall on July 7, 2013, With 2070 Reads Filed under Corruption, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.